WordPress Hosting · Independent Advice WordPress hosting service

 Each tier is fixed-scope.
 The host invoices you directly; we do not mark up hosting fees or earn affiliate commissions on placements.
 The Managed tier pairs with our WordPress care plan, which adds weekly plugin updates, off-site backups, and a 4-hour human SLA on top of the hosting setup.

-Six signals your WordPress hosting needs to change.
+How do you know when your WordPress hosting needs to change?

 01